SaepudinJeh/cheatsheet---mongoose-mongodb/README.md

 #### Contains a collection of previously worked on Mongoose/MongoDB cheat sheets

 ---
-> Update object in array
+> Example Update object in array
 ```Javascript
   const updatePaypal = await this.methodPaymentModel.findOneAndUpdate(
       { account,